rubennc91/ruben-nieto/content/project/ExoSenSoC-URJC/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
-# Welcome to GUIDE2FR project
+# Welcome to ExoSen-SoC project

 The exoskeletons developed provide assistance to the patient's lower extremities and are used in gait rehabilitation with elderly patients or people with spinal cord or neurodegenerative injuries.
 However, gait is a coordinated movement of the lower extremities, where the exoskeleton can feel like an obstacle in the rehabilitation process.
 To avoid this, it is necessary to monitor the patient's movement intention through the muscle signals of the lower extremities, in order to improve patient-robot interoperability.